fbladilo/testing/README.md

 * OCP3 v3.7 (or higher) and OCP4 clusters, these would be the _source_ and _destination_ clusters used to migrate workloads
 * [mig-controller](https://github.com/fusor/mig-controller) must be deployed on _one of the two_ clusters
-* Velero must be deployed on both clusters and will be driven by mig-controller see instructions [here](https://github.com/fusor/mig-controller#quick-start)
+* Velero must be deployed on both clusters and will be driven by mig-controller (see instructions [here](https://github.com/fusor/mig-controller#quick-start))
 * S3 temporary migration storage must be provisioned on AWS for mig-controller to consume
 * NFS or other compatible volume storage must be provisioned on both clusters for PVC based test

 ## Mig-controller config variables

 A number of parameters need to be set with the correct environment in order to create the CRs for migration purposes.
-A [sample](https://github.com/fusor/mig-e2e/config/mig_controller.yml.example) file is supplied, please make changes as necessary.
+A [sample](https://github.com/fusor/mig-e2e/config/mig_controller.yml.example) file is supplied, *please make changes as necessary*.

 See below for a decription of these paremeters :